BlueBrain/luigi-tools/README.md

 The [Luigi][luigi_url] package describes itself as follow:

-> Luigi is a Python (2.7, 3.6, 3.7 tested) package that helps you build complex pipelines of batch
+> Luigi is a Python package that helps you build complex pipelines of batch
 > jobs.
 It handles dependency resolution, workflow management, visualization, handling failures,
 > command line integration, and much more.